godotengine/godot-docs/classes/class_arvrcontroller.rst

 - :ref:`int<class_int>` **get_joystick_id** **(** **)** const

 Returns the ID of the joystick object bound to this.
-Every controller tracked by the ARVR Server that has buttons and axis will also be registered as a joystick within Godot.
+Every controller tracked by the :ref:`ARVRServer<class_ARVRServer>` that has buttons and axis will also be registered as a joystick within Godot.
 This means that all the normal joystick tracking and input mapping will work for buttons and axis found on the AR/VR controllers.
 This ID is purely offered as information so you can link up the controller with its joystick entry.

 .. _class_ARVRController_method_get_mesh:

 - :ref:`Mesh<class_Mesh>` **get_mesh** **(** **)** const

-If provided by the ARVR Interface this returns a mesh associated with the controller.
-This can be used to visualise the controller.
+If provided by the :ref:`ARVRInterface<class_ARVRInterface>`, this returns a mesh associated with the controller.
+This can be used to visualize the controller.

 .. _class_ARVRController_method_is_button_pressed: